 There are some homework activities on the back of this sheet.
 Your child can complete these at any time.
-Your child's teacher would love to see what they have created, so please send these into school.
+Your child's teacher would love to see what they have created.

 Thank you for your support.

 Kind regards - Year 5 teachers